Health Plans, Members and COVID-19: New Research Reveals Consumer Sentiment and Behavior

 However, when we asked how has COVID-19 changed Americans’ perceptions of health insurance in the U.S., more than half of our respondents said they view health insurance more negatively than they did before the COVID-19 outbreak (59%).

 What’s driving these negative attitudes is undoubtedly complicated.
 While health insurance has long been an industry that’s low on the list of ‘trusted’ businesses, research we completed earlier this spring found that trust increased, from 46% in 2019 to 52% in 2020.
-However, that trust is waning as consumers encounter challenges accessing care or getting reimbursed for care, and they may not be aware of plans’ efforts to support members.
+However, consumer sentiment shows that trust is waning as they encounter challenges accessing care or getting reimbursed for care, and they may not be aware of plans’ efforts to support members.

 In our survey, 41% of respondents reported that their health plan has not communicated to them about its COVID-19 plans and coverage.
 This large percentage highlights the importance of not only proactive communication about crises but also the importance of communicating through channels that meet your members where they are – email, snail mail, text messages, in-app messaging or even robo-calls.
 While press releases and website homepage updates may reach some individuals, direct outreach that’s as personal as possible will have the highest likelihood of getting through to members.